 The Company was the holding company of ProOffice Works Services, Inc. (ProOffice).
 On March 18, 2019, ProOffice was incorporated to engage in the business of administration, maintenance and management of real estate developments and projects.
-ProOffice has started its commercial operations on August 1, 2019.
-On December 23, 2020, the Company entered into a Deed of Assignment to sell its interest in ProOffice to Filinvest Land, Inc. (FLI) for a total consideration of \$\frac{1}{8}\$17.16 million.
+ProOffice started its commercial operations on August 1, 2019.
+On December 23, 2020, the Company entered into a Deed of Assignment to sell its interest in ProOffice to Filinvest Land, Inc. (FLI) for a total consideration of \$\mathbb{P}\$17.16 million.
 Accordingly, the Company lost control over ProOffice.
 The transaction has no material impact to the consolidated financial statements.

-The registered office address of the Company and ProOffice is at 5th - 7th Floors, Vector One Building, Northgate Cyberzone, Filinvest City, Alabang, Muntinlupa City.
+The registered office address of the Company and ProOffice (collectively referred to as "the Group") is at 5th - 7th Floors, Vector One Building, Northgate Cyberzone, Filinvest City, Alabang, Muntinlupa City.